 This section of the proposal addresses mainly the data management aspects of the EW and ER services.
 In the consultation report a wide selection of hydro-met data sources and models are set out.
 FEWER must work with readily available (preferably open) data, often already processed (e.g. via models) into information suitable for issuing a warning.
 This imposes limitations.
-However, it also adds value to the Fisheries, climate adaptation and disaster management.
+However, it also adds value to the data and information while keeping the costs (funds, time, human resources) reasonable.

-Ultimately, NEMO is responsible for monitoring and warning about hydro-met hazards within disaster management.
-It does so by coordinating with various departments of government, and other regional, national and local institutions and organizations.
+Ultimately, the ODM is responsible for monitoring hydro-met hazards within disaster management.
+It is responsible for issuing warnings, and does so by coordinating with various departments of government, and other regional, national and local institutions and organisations.
 For hydro-met hazards the most important of these collaborations is with the Meteorological (Met) Services.
-The hydro-met hazards forecasting system in Saint Lucia has several steps and uses the online services discussed in the national consultation.
-Warnings of various types are issued by email blasts if situations warrant.
+The hydro-met hazards warning system in Dominica has several steps.
+Monitoring information from the Barbados Met Service is conveyed to the Dominica Met Service.
+From there, advice (based mainly on model projections combined with experience) goes to the ODM from which warnings of various types are issued by email blasts if situations warrant.
 Such warnings may be area-specific, but most are national.
 No warnings are automated using sensors alone.
 All warnings currently involve decision-making by DRM practitioners, and none are sector-specific.
 FEWER should facilitate a future monitoring and warning service that incorporates automated warnings, real-time data validation including by crowd-sourcing, modification by local knowledge, area-specific and sector-specific impact forecasting.